-In VRRP, one physical router in a virtual router is elected as the master, with the other physical router of the same virtual router acting as backups in case the master fails.
+In VRRP, one physical router in a virtual router is elected as the active router, with the other physical router of the same virtual router acting as standbys in case the active router fails.
 The physical routers are referred as VRRP routers.

 VRRP also enables load sharing of traffic.
 Traffic can be shared equitably among available routers by configuring VRRP in such a way that traffic to and from LAN clients are shared by multiple routers.

 The image below shows a basic VRRP topology.
 In this example, Routers A, B, and C form a VRRP group.
 The IP address of the group is the same address that was configured for the Ethernet interface of Router A (192.168.10.1).